Sanjay Dutt: Relationships

-In the early 1980, Dutt had a relationship with his co-star from his first film, Tina Munim.
+In the early 1980s, Dutt had a relationship with his co-star from his first film, Tina Munim.
 After this relationship ended, Dutt married actress Richa Sharma in 1987.
 She died of a brain tumour in 1996.
 The couple have a daughter born in 1988, who lives in the United States with her maternal grandparents.

 Dutt's second marriage was to air-hostess-turned-model Rhea Pillai on 14 February 1998.
 The divorce finalised in 2008.
 Dutt married Manyata (born Dilnawaz Sheikh) first registered in Goa in 2008 and then, in a Hindu ceremony in Mumbai, after two years of dating.
 On 21 October 2010, he became a father to twins, a boy and a girl.

 Religion

-Earlier, Dutt used to identify with Islam and wore Qur'anic verses around his neck, which Mahesh Bhatt attributed to his mother's family.
-Dutt also often frequented his maternal uncle's house and thus, his Muslim cousins.
-When the police interrogated him following the 1992-1993 Mumbai riots about an assault rifle he conceded getting from Anees Ibrahim, the brother of Dawood Ibrahim, he responded that "because I have Muslim blood in my veins, I could not bear what was happening in the city."

-In the more recent years, Dutt has connected more with Hinduism and became a devotee of Shiva.
-In January 2024, he performed the pind daan, a Hindu ritual that involves paying homage to ancestors, for his deceased parents.
+Dutt practices Hinduism and calls himself a devotee of Shiva.
+In January 2024, he performed the pinda dana, a Hindu ritual that involves paying homage to ancestors, for his deceased parents.

+Political activities

+Dutt's father was a long term Congress leader, known for his secular standings.
+His sister, Priya, is also a former Congress Member of Parliament.

+Dutt has said that "I am not a politician but I belong to a political family."
+He was to contest the 2009 Lok Sabha elections as a candidate for the Samajwadi Party, but withdrew when the court refused to suspend his conviction.
+He was then appointed General Secretary of the Samajwadi Party, leaving that post in December 2010.

+In 2024, rumours of Dutt joining politics and contesting elections again came up, but he put them to rest saying that he was not made for politics.